Infineon/mtb-examples-CYBT-213043-MESH-btsdk-mesh-demo/mesh-demo/embedded_provisioner/read_me.txt

 Overview
 --------
-This demo application shows an implementation of a self organized BLE mesh network.
+This demo application shows an implementation of a self-organized BLE mesh network.
 One of the devices shall become an embedded provisioner.
-The device which becomes and embedded provisioner searches for the unprovisioned devices and adds them to the network.
+The device which becomes an embedded provisioner searches for the unprovisioned devices and adds them to the network.
 A network may only have a single embedded provisioner.
-To build application, followingflags shall be set to 1 in the makefile.
+To build application, following flags shall be set to 1 in the makefile.

 SELF_CONFIG?=1
 EMBEDDED_PROVISION?=1

 The sample application waits for the button push (interrupt) as an indication that it needs to assume the embedded provisioner role.
-When swtich to the embedded provisioner the it creates a network, provisions the local device into the network and reboots.
+When it assumes the role of embedded provisioner the it creates a network, provisions the local device into the network and reboots.
 The next time the app starts up, it is already provisioned and serves as the provisioner to the network.
 When a new unprovisioned device is found, the embedded provisioner check it device